zhiwei-liang/ACFL/readme.md

 ## Acknowledgement

-Part of our code is borrowed from the following repositories.
+This project has benefited from the following resources, and I would like to express my gratitude:

 - FACT [https://github.com/MediaBrain-SJTU/FACT]
 - DomainBed [https://github.com/facebookresearch/DomainBed]